top of page

 Shipping

 International Shipments: International orders are transported by USPS to a shipping partner Global Post, who handles the international leg of the journey.
 USPS delivers shipments to their processing facilities where they're sorted and sent to the appropriate destination countries, and once they clear customs in the destination country are handed off to the local postal service for final delivery.
 They typically move a little faster than USPS and include $100 insurance with their standard shipping service, which is something you have to upgrade to a Priority option for with USPS.
 Transit time is generally 1-2 weeks, though some locations and more outlying areas can take up to 6.
 Generally international orders will have arrived by the 4th week, even to remote locations.
-USPS Priority has a 6-10 day delivery time and Priority Express has a 3-5 day transit time, however it's important to keep in mind that the transit time is how long it takes to reach the destination country, final delivery may take a longer as the package will have to clear customs before it can be handed off to the local postal service for delivery.
+USPS Priority has a 6-10 day delivery time, however it's important to keep in mind that the transit time is how long it takes to reach the destination country, final delivery may take a longer as the package will have to clear customs before it can be handed off to the local postal service for delivery.
 Usually customs clears packages quickly, however it can occasionally take a couple weeks.

 Some countries charge a customs fee/import tax/VAT.
 This is not a shipping charge, it is an import tax imposed by the government of the destination country.
 All customs forms are labeled as medical orthotics, which exempts them from this tax in some countries and discounts them in others.
 As these charges vary for every country and often fluctuate I am not aware of how much they will be, it is the buyers responsibility to be aware of any applicable fees for their individual country.